xcanwin/Win-Software-Crack/README_en.md

 ## Decode

-- In order to support the genuine software (QAQ) and reduce the amount of search, the content of the text was reversed.
+- In order to support the genuine application (QAQ) and reduce the amount of search, the content of the text was reversed.
 - Decoding method:
-- Copy the following js code -&gt; keyboard F12 -&gt; console -&gt; paste -&gt; enter
+- Use PC -&gt; Copy the following javascript code -&gt;
+- keyboard "F12" -&gt; Console tab -&gt; Paste -&gt; Enter -&gt;
+- At this time, the following text can be read normally

 ```
 enc=function(prt){if(prt.nodeName=="#text"){prt.textContent=prt.textContent.split